tr3ck3r/linklight/exercises/ansible_engine/6-more-roles/README.md

 ### Step 3:

 Add some role-specific variables to your role in `roles/common/rhel/vars/main.yml`.
-This is the text we'll split out to /var/log/messages in the pre- and post-tasks in site.yml
+This is the text we'll spit out to /var/log/messages in the pre- and post-tasks in site.yml

 ```yml
 ---